 Wool rugs are a prized possession amongst rug owners.
 If you’ve ever purchased a wool rug you know these can become difficult to keep up.
 They may shed and start to look dingy over time.
 It might seem as if stains simply won’t come out of these rugs.
 A wool rug isn’t an ordinary rug.

-Learning how to optimize the life of your wool rug will give your rug a potentially multi-generational lifespan.
+Learning how to optimize the life of your wool rug will give your rug a very long lasting rug.

 1. Rotate Annually

 Rotating a rug has a few different benefits.
 The wear and tear can reach different sides of the rug giving the most used sides a break.
 It also allows for furniture markings and stains to be on a different side of the rug.
 When visitors arrive it may even look like you have a brand new rug.
 You won’t have to do this more than once a year unless you want to.
 Rotating a rug once a year should be sufficient enough to give certain areas of the wool rug a break.

 Imagine keeping your rug in the same exact place for the next 5 years.
 What do you think it will look like?
 You will probably have damages that are pretty difficult to get rid of if you never rotate the rug.
 To be on the safe side, go ahead and move some furniture around and get a family member to help you re-lay the rug after cleaning it.

 This is one of the most important steps to keeping a wool rug clean and in excellent condition.
 A wool rug should ideally be vacuumed once a week at the least.
 If you have tons of traffic and visitors to your house, or you have a pet, you may consider upping this amount to 2 or 3 times a week.
 Pet hair accumulates pretty quickly, especially on rugs made from wool.